CosmicIndustries/CosmicIndustries/README.md

 Thank you for visiting my profile.
 I hope you find my projects interesting and informative.
 If you have any questions or would like to collaborate on a project, please feel free to reach out to me.
 I am always open to new opportunities and would be happy to discuss any potential projects with you.

-- 🌱 I’m currently learning with Tryhackme.com
+- 🌱 I’m currently learning with Tryhackme.com and rank in the top 14%.

 - 💞️ I’m looking to collaborate on ... you name it:^)